COT Stock Market Futures Charts: VIX, Dow, Nasdaq, SP500, Russell-2000, Emerging Markets

 VIX Volatility Futures Futures:

-The VIX Volatility Futures large speculator standing this week equaled a net position of -68,747 contracts in the data reported through Tuesday.
-This was a weekly decline of -6,598 contracts from the previous week which had a total of -62,149 net contracts.
+The VIX Volatility Futures large speculator standing this week totaled a net position of -61,776 contracts in the data reported through Tuesday.
+This was a weekly boost of 6,971 contracts from the previous week which had a total of -68,747 net contracts.

 Free Reports: